Pips Answer for Friday, October 3, 2025

 The equality regions were the trickiest part of the Medium level; I had to cross-reference which dominoes were left in my tray to see which ones had matching values on both ends or could satisfy the chain.
 By the time I hit the

-Nyt Pips hard answer for 2025-10-03
+NYT Pips hard answer for 2025-10-03

-Answer for 2025-10-03
+Complete answer for 2025-10-03 (Hard)

 Hard puzzle, I was looking for the 'Greater than 11' constraint.
 In a standard domino set, only a 6 and a 6 make 12, so that locked in one piece immediately.